Maureen Johnson: Literary career

 On November 27, 2009, Johnson first became a New York Times bestselling author when Let It Snow: Three Holiday Romances (October 2008, Speak) reached number ten on the Children's Paperback list.
 A holiday romance novel of interwoven stories co-written with John Green and Lauren Myracle, Let It Snow begins with Johnson's "The Jubilee Express".
-The film is out now, with distribution by Netflix in a November 2019 release.
+A Netflix adaptation of the same name was released in 2019.

 The Name of the Star, Johnson's tenth novel, was published in September 2011.
 The first of four titles set within the Shades of London series.
 In 2012, The Name of the Star was nominated for an Edgar Award in the category of young adult fiction.
 The second and third Shades novels, The Madness Underneath and The Shadow Cabinet, were published in February 2013 and February 2015, respectively.

 Meanwhile in 2011, Johnson became the ongoing lead coordinator of LeakyCon's Lit Track programming, the literary focused experience for fans of young adult fiction more broadly, a production of Mischief Management.
 Topics of the Lit Track have included the importance of supporting diversity within young adult literature, the experience of writing romance fiction that respects teenaged characters, use of critical thinking in examining the labels we ascribe to particular kinds of fiction, and panels discussing the stories that authors of popular fiction first wrote for themselves in their teenage years.

 In March 2014, Johnson was selected to represent the YA category for World Book Day in the United Kingdom with the first publication of her novella The Boy in the Smoke, a prequel story to the Shades of London series.
 That August, The Boy in the Smoke was additionally released to an international audience for free through the online reading and story writing platform Wattpad.